Background and History of CIDR

 Kubernetes Pod Network

-In Kubernetes clusters, separate CIDR blocks are allocated to Pods, Services, and Nodes.
-Pod CIDR is the IP range allocated to all Pods in the cluster, typically using 10.244.0.0/16 (65,534 IPs), managed by CNI (Container Network Interface) plugins (Calico, Flannel, Weave, etc.); Service CIDR is the virtual IP range allocated to ClusterIP type services, typically using 10.96.0.0/12 (1,048,574 IPs), with kube-proxy routing traffic through iptables or IPVS rules; Node CIDR is the IP range for physical or virtual servers, using existing infrastructure network ranges (e.g., 192.168.1.0/24).
-These three CIDR blocks must not overlap with each other or conflict with existing company networks.
+In Kubernetes clusters, separate CIDR blocks are assigned to Pods, Services, and Nodes.
+Pod CIDR is the address range used by all Pods in the cluster, often something like 10.244.0.0/16, and it is managed by CNI (Container Network Interface) plugins such as Calico, Flannel, or Weave.
+Service CIDR is the virtual IP range used by ClusterIP services, often 10.96.0.0/12, with kube-proxy routing traffic through iptables or IPVS rules.
+Node CIDR refers to the address range for the underlying physical or virtual servers, often using an existing infrastructure network such as 192.168.1.0/24.

 Advantages and Limitations of CIDR